PaddlePaddle/PaddleClas/README.md

 ## Features

 - Rich model zoo.
-Based on the ImageNet1k classification dataset, PaddleClas provides 24 series of classification network structures and training configurations, 122 models' pretrained weights and their evaluation metrics.
+Based on the ImageNet-1k classification dataset, PaddleClas provides 24 series of classification network structures and training configurations, 122 models' pretrained weights and their evaluation metrics.

 - SSLD Knowledge Distillation.
-Based on this SSLD distillation strategy, the accuracy of the distilled model is generally increased by more than 3%.
+Based on this SSLD distillation strategy, the top-1 acc of the distilled model is generally increased by more than 3%.

 - Data augmentation: PaddleClas provides detailed introduction of 8 data augmentation algorithms such as AutoAugment, Cutout, Cutmix, code reproduction and effect evaluation in a unified experimental environment.